 iPadOS 13 or later

 - Both devices must be signed in with the same Apple ID using two-factor authentication.
 Sidecar does not support Managed Apple IDs.

 - To use Sidecar wirelessly, both devices must be within 10 meters (30 feet) of each other and have Bluetooth, Wi-Fi, and Handoff turned on.
 Your iPad must not be sharing its cellular connection and your Mac must not be sharing its internet connection.

 - To use Sidecar over USB, your iPad must be set to trust your Mac.

-1. If you don't see this menu, choose Apple menu > System Preferences, click Dock & Menu Bar, then click Screen Mirroring in the sidebar.
+1. If you don't see this menu: In macOS Ventura or later, choose Apple menu > System Settings, click Control Center in the sidebar, then choose an option from the Screen Mirroring menu on the right.
+In earlier macOS versions, choose Apple menu > System Preferences, click Dock & Menu Bar, then click Screen Mirroring in the sidebar.
 Select the Show in Menu Bar checkbox, then choose Always from the adjacent pop-up menu.

 2. If you don't see this menu, choose Apple menu > System Preferences, click Displays, then select “Show mirroring options in the menu bar when available”.